 No, there is not a minimum GPA requirement for scholarship applicants.
 The process is competitive, so you should take great care to clearly articulate your strengths and accomplishments in your application submission.

-As long as you remain a member of Kappa Alpha Theta in good standing, you are eligible to receive a scholarship from Theta Foundation, even if you are not officially on campus that semester.
-In general, Theta Foundation scholarships can be applied toward academic expenses (as outlined in the 2017 Scholarship Application Guide) incurred for study abroad programs, but cannot support room and board and other living costs.
+As long as you remain a member of Kappa Alpha Theta in good standing and are enrolled in a degree-granting program, you are eligible to receive a scholarship from Theta Foundation, even if you are not officially on campus each term during the academic year.
+In general, Theta Foundation scholarships can be applied toward academic expenses (as outlined in the 2018 Scholarship Application Guide) incurred for study abroad programs, but cannot support room and board and other living costs.

 Theta Foundation supports academic expenses: tuition, course-related fees, and required textbooks and supplies.
 We call this your Qualified Cost of Attendance (QCOA).
 When we calculate your financial need, we will consider your QCOA, the Expected Family Contribution (EFC) noted on your Student Aid Report, and the scholarships and grants you anticipate receiving for the upcoming academic year.
 However, your college/university will calculate your institutional financial need using the entire cost of attendance, including room and board and other expenses, which may mean Theta Foundation’s calculation of your financial need is lower than what your school may calculate.